-This course discusses computer terminology, hardware, software, operating systems, and information systems relating to the business environment.
-The main focus of this course is on business applications of software, including word processing, spreadsheets, databases, presentation graphics, and business-oriented utilization of the Internet.
+Computer terminology, hardware, software, operating systems, and information systems relating to the business environment.
+The main focus of this course is on business applications of software, including word processing, spread-sheets, databases, presentation graphics, and business-oriented utilization of the Internet.
+(This course is part of the Business Field of Study Curriculum.)
+Lecture Hrs. = 3, Lab Hrs. = 3 Prerequisite: READ 300 or equivalent

-Nutrition
+BIOL 1322 Nutrition

 A study of the basic biological principles of human nutrition in health and disease.
 Includes the chemical nature of essential nutrients; the biology of their functions in the human body; survey of nutrition in the life cycles; introduction of computer use in diet analysis and diet adequacy; and modification of diets for therapeutic purposes.
-Either BIOL 1406 and 1407 or BIOL 1411 and 1413 may be taken to meet the 8 hours of required laboratory science for most universities.
-Students should check with the university they plan to attend.